digital-dj-tools/dj-data-converter/README.md

 ```
 dj-data-converter-win.exe "C:\Users\<your-user-name>\Documents\Native Instruments\Traktor <version-number>\collection.nml"
 ```
+A converted `rekordbox.xml` file will be created in the current directory.

+If the conversion fails due to an error, an `error-report.edn` file will be created (also in the current directory).

 ### Mac
 Open a terminal and navigate to the directory where the app was downloaded: